-The relative inefficiency of the transpose and multiply approach is that the transposition operator allocates a new vector into which the result of the transposition is
+The relative inefficiency of the transpose and multiply approach is that the transposition operator allocates a new vector into which the result of the transposition is copied.
+This consumes both time and memory.4

 The inefficiency of transposition could itself be mitigated by reordering the product and pulling the transposition out of the loop, as follows.